Marc Webb: Career

 In 2013, Christopher Keyser and Webb pitched the mystery drama The Society to Showtime, but the network later decided to pass on the series.
-Netflix turned the pitch into a series instead; created by Keyser and executive produced by both Keyser and Webb, The Society premiered on May 10, 2019.
-In July 2019, it was announced that Webb and his Black Lamb production company signed a deal with ABC Studios.
+Netflix turned the pitch into a series instead; created by Keyser and executive produced by both Keyser and Webb, The Society premiered on May 19, 2019.
+In July 2019, it was announced that Webb and Black Lamb Productions, his production company signed a deal with ABC Studios.
 In March 2022, Webb signed on to direct the supernatural thriller Day Drinker, written by Zach Dean.

 Personal life

-On June 8, 2018, Webb's girlfriend Jane Herman gave birth to a daughter, Georgia.
+On June 8, 2018, Webb's girlfriend Jane Herman had a daughter, Georgia.
 The couple married on October 4, 2019.
-A son, Walter, was born on April 5, 2021.
+Their son, Walter, was born on April 5, 2021.

 Webb's lamb

-Webb's signature is a white lamb, which has appeared in a few of his videos.
+Webb's signature is a white lamb, which appears in a few of his videos.
 In Brand New's "Sic Transit Gloria...
 Glory Fades" video, the lamb appears on the door before Jesse Lacey enters the bar.
-It also appears on the shirt of a girl in the bar.
-In Yellowcard's "Ocean Avenue" and "Rough Landing, Holly" videos, the lamb appears on the briefcase Ryan Key carries around.
+It also is on the shirt of a girl in the bar.
+In Yellowcard's "Ocean Avenue" and "Rough Landing, Holly" videos, the lamb appears on a briefcase Ryan Key carries.